When Is the Best Time

 You want to climb the Haiku Stairs - Now or Never!
 The Haiku Stairs have been on our bucket list for years.
 We just figured out it's illegal when we were in Oahu, and that's why we decided to hike the legal trail from the other side into Moanalua Valley and up to the ridge and the Haiku Stairs.
 Overall I can't understand that the risky track is permitted, although the Haiku Stairs are so much safer.

 People get forced to hike this risky, strenuous, and long day hike.
-Nevertheless, it was a thrilling and challenging trip and an outstanding end of our half a year journey around the world.
+Nevertheless, it was a thrilling and challenging trip and an outstanding end of our half-year journey around the world.
+We have hiking and climbing skills because living close to the Alps.
+This track is hard and strenuous, and you must have a good fitness level.

 Trail Description of the Legal Way and Parking